SolaceDev/solace-dev-codelabs/markdown/terraform-modules/terraform-modules.md

 }

 ```
-With the following providers.tf file
+With the following in your `providers.tf` file

 ```
 terraform {